-In the days following the birth of her second daughter she suggested to midwife Margaret Hanahoe that they collaborate on a practical guidebook for pregnant women and new parents – which would include the advice and experiences of other pregnant women and new parents.
+In the days following the birth of her second daughter she suggested to Margaret that they collaborate on a practical guidebook for pregnant women and their partners which would reflect the advice and experiences of new parents.

 Following a long gestation “Bump to Birth to Baby" was finally delivered!